ronalchn/strong_presenter/README.md

 When displaying a datatable, there is no need to call `can? :read_email_column, @user` in both the table headings, and as each row is displayed.
 The permission check can be performed once in the controller.

-This gem puts presenters in `app/presenters`, not `app/decorators`, because not all decorators are presenters.
-It better separates the different class types in your application.
-Presenters should be providing a read-only interface to a model.
-Variable setters should not be delegated through the presenter.
+This gem is opinionated.
+It puts presenters in `app/presenters`, not `app/decorators`, because not all decorators are presenters.
+Presenters should be providing a read-only interface to a model - variable setters should not be delegated through the presenter.
 On the other hand, decorators add features to a model, and can very well delegate setters methods to the model.
-However, they may be used for other reasons, such as in domain-specific logic.
-We don't want to mix presenter classes with decorator classes that may be used for domain-specific logic.
+We should not mix presenters with general-purpose decorators.
+By default, these presenters are also not decorators - because each presenter hides unnecessary methods on the base object, a presenter will, by default, hide the methods of any other presenter it is stacked on top of.
+To share common presenter methods, package them in modules to be included.

 While there exist other presenter gems, we hope to provide a more natural interface to create your presenters.
-This gem is opinionated - presenters should be in `app/presenters`, read-only interfaces to the underlying models, and not mixed with general-purpose decorators.

 ## Installation